CodingNomads/articles/movie-tweets/movie-analysis.md

 Let's look a bit closer at the options you set up in the code snippet above.
 You:

-- Give the `filter-out-warnings` command to have a cleaner notebook without warning messages
+- Give the `filter-out-warnings` command to have a cleaner notebook without warning messages.
 - Set the max rows and max columns to some big numbers, in this case `50`.
-This option just makes all the columns and rows in a DataFrame more readable or visible
+This option just makes all the columns and rows in a DataFrame more readable or visible.
-- Use `fivethirtyeight` style to have plots like the ones on <a href="https://www.fivethirtyeight.com" target="_blank">fivethirtyeight.com</a>: A website founded by <a href="https://en.wikipedia.org/wiki/Nate_Silver" target="_blank">Nate Silver</a>.
-If you want to explore `fivethirtyeight` further, I highly recommend the book: <a href="https://www.amazon.com/Signal-Noise-Many-Predictions-Fail-but/dp/0143125087" target="_blank">The Signal and the Noise</a>
+- Use `fivethirtyeight` style to have plots like the ones on <a href="https://www.fivethirtyeight.com" target="_blank">fivethirtyeight.com</a>: a website founded by <a href="https://en.wikipedia.org/wiki/Nate_Silver" target="_blank">Nate Silver</a>.
+If you want to explore `fivethirtyeight` further, I highly recommend the book: <a href="https://www.amazon.com/Signal-Noise-Many-Predictions-Fail-but/dp/0143125087" target="_blank">The Signal and the Noise</a>.

 These imports and adjustments create a good base setup for you to get started with your analysis.
 Keep in mind that while the `import`s are necessary, the adjustments are just to make your analysis easier and better-looking.